Real-time Anomaly Detection for Liquid Argon Time Projection Chambers: Discussion

 To enable deployment on resource-constrained hardware platforms, we employed knowledge distillation to train a lightweight Student network in performing comparably to the Teacher network.
 The supervised model approximates the Teacher's output while being significantly more computationally efficient, allowing implementation on CPUs while satisfying the latency and data throughput requirements of experiments such as MicroBooNE and SBND.

-Our results show that both raw and normalized anomaly scores correlate with physical event (interaction) complexity, specifically the number of ionizing tracks in any given input image.
+Our results show that both raw and scaled anomaly scores correlate with physical event (interaction) complexity, specifically the number of ionizing tracks in any given input segment.
 The Student network reproduces this behavior while remaining compatible with online execution constraints, making it suitable for integration into LArTPC data acquisition and trigger systems.

-Together, these findings highlight that knowledge distillation successfully transfers the discriminative capability of the Teacher to the Student model, preserving sensitivity to multi-track topologies while ensuring the compactness and efficiency needed for deployment.
+Together, these findings highlight that knowledge distillation successfully transfers the discriminating capability of the Teacher to the Student model, preserving sensitivity to multi-track topologies while ensuring the compactness and efficiency needed for deployment.
 By producing scale-invariant outputs that are naturally compatible with fixed-point quantization, the Student model is directly amenable to FPGA-based implementation.

-In practice, this means that the normalized anomaly score produced by the Student network can serve as a trigger criterion, enabling low-latency identification and selection of complex, topologically rich interactions.
+In practice, this means that the scaled anomaly score produced by the Student network can serve as a trigger criterion, enabling low-latency identification and selection of complex, topologically rich interactions.
 Such application opens a path toward intelligent, AI-assisted data selection in future LArTPC experiments, with the potential to maximize physics reach in a model-agnostic way.
 Alternatively, this anomaly detection scheme can serve as a ``filter'' for data down-selection or localization of high-multiplicity regions of interest.